 Do you recall the entire process of buying a home and going through the mortgage process?
 Well, selling a home on your own is much harder.
-In this article, we walk you through the reasons why you should consider hiring an agent to sell your home.
-In addition to important questions to ask yourself, which should help you determine what the right decision is for you.
+In this article, we walk you through the reasons why hiring a real estate agent to sell your home might be in your best interests.
+In addition, we’ve included important questions to ask yourself before making a final decision.

 Benefits of a Hiring a Listing Agent

 1. A listing agent does this for a living:

 Selling a home is not as easy as it sounds.
 The amount of paperwork involved, handling showings, negotiations, the inspection, appraisal, back-ups and so much more make the whole process a rollercoaster for the untrained.
 Luckily for you, a listing agent does this type of work on a daily basis and can be your tour guide from start to finish.

 A listing agent is well versed with what buyers in your area are looking for.
 The price at which homes in your neighborhood are selling for.
 What the competition is offering home buyers.
 What features are selling points, which ones are not, and how best to present your home to prospective buyers?
 Overall they know what to do to make your home sell faster and for top dollar.
 With all of this in mind, hiring a listing agent is in most people’s best interests.

 3. A listing agent knows how to screen buyers:

 Having a listing agent means that only qualified buyers will come to your home for showings, thus barring the unqualified ones from wasting your precious time.
 Your agent will also shield you from the irrational demands of some buyers, and advise you on the best decision once an offer is received.

 4. A listing agent knows how to showcase your home: